AshLaw96/weather-wise/README.md

 - **Incorrect input for menu**

-  - If the user inputted an incorrect value the app will show that there value was not correct and the need to input either 1, 2 or 3.
+  - If the user inputted an incorrect value the app will show that their value was not correct and they need to input either 1, 2 or 3.

 ![screenshot](documentation/features/menu-error.png)